pkozul/ha-floorplan/README.md

 #### Binary Sensors

 Below is an example of a 'Binary sensors' group, showing how to add binary sensors to your floorplan.
-The appearance of each binary sesor is styled using the appropriate CSS class, based on its current state.
+The appearance of each binary sensor is styled using the appropriate CSS class, based on its current state.
 In the screenshot above, these can be seen as SVG paths (i.e. rooms/zones of the house).

 The `state_transitions` section is optional, and allows your binary sensors to visually transition from one state to another, using the fill colors defined in the CSS classes associated with each state.
 You can specify the duration (in seconds) for the transition from one color to the other.